angelozerr/eclipse-wtp-webresources/README.md

 # CSS#class & CSS#ID

+See [wiki](https://github.com/angelozerr/eclipse-wtp-webresources/wiki) to see more explanation about the features of Eclipse WTP WebResources.

 ## Completion for CSS Class name

 Eclipse WTP WebResources provides completion for WTP HTML editor for CSS className :